infretis/infentory/puckering/README.md

 inft plot_order -traj load/ -toml infretis0.toml
 ```

-Then, create the .xyz file that contains the trajectory:
+Create the .xyz file that contains the trajectory:

 ```bash
 inft trjcat -traj load/124/traj.txt -out vis.xyz -centersel "index 0 to 15 and element C O" -selection "index 0 to 15" -topology ../gromacs_input/topol.tpr
 ```

+Then visualize the trajectory with:

 ```bash
 vmd vis.xyz -e ../graphics/vmd-script.tcl
 ```

-Can you describe what is happening?
+Can you explain _how_ oxane changes conformations from state A to state B?

 ## The transition rate